 RHD does not infect any animals outside of those in the taxonomic order Lagomorpha.
-This order includes rabbits, hares, and pikas, a mammal only found in the western United States and Canada, as well as parts of Asia.
+This order includes rabbits, hares, and pikas.
 RHDV2 can have devastating impacts on domestic rabbit production.
-Pennsylvania has historically been one of the top domestic rabbit producers nationally, so economic consequences would be significant.
+Pennsylvania has historically been one of the top domestic rabbit producers nationally, so the economic consequences of this disease's introduction would be significant.
 The Game Commission holds no authority over domestic lagomorphs within the Commonwealth.
 Voluntary inspections of any rabbit slaughter facilities in Pennsylvania are conducted by the Pennsylvania Department of Agriculture (PDA) or USDA.